Untitled-Story/pixi-live2d-display-advanced/README.md

 ])
 ```

-If you need to play expressions, sounds, etc. in sync, use `model.motion`/`model.speak` to play one of the motions, and use `model.parallelMotion` for the other motions.
+For syncing motions with expressions/sounds, use `model.motion` or `model.speak` for one motion, and
+`model.parallelMotion` for others.
-Each item in the list (by index) has independent priority control, following the same logic as `model.motion`.
+Each item has independent priority control, following the same logic as `model.motion`.

+---

 ## Play Motion Last Frame

-For a single motion, you can simply do:
+Single motion:

 ```ts
 await model.motionLastFrame('w-cute12-tilthead', 0)
 ```

-For multiple motions, use:
+Multiple motions:

 ```ts
 await model.parallelLastFrame([